kim-h-l/portfolio-sql/README.md

 2. [What tags did each of the top 100 users use?](https://github.com/kim-h-l/portfolio-sql/blob/main/stackoverflow/010_top_100_users_tags.sql) *(Are they specialists in a few tags or active across a variety?)*

 This analysis helped me build a stronger understanding of the Stack Overflow community and reputation system.
 More coming soon!

+___

+This project is licensed under CC-BY-SA 4.0.
+See the LICENSE file for details.